ycc0602/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 * **Proxy** - gRPC calls are sent to the proxy, the proxy makes a load balancing decision, and the gRPC call is sent on to the final endpoint.
 The proxy is responsible for knowing about endpoints.
 Using a proxy will add an additional network hop to gRPC calls.
 This will add latency and consume additional resources.

 * **Client-side load balancing** - The gRPC client will make a load balancing decision when a gRPC call is started.
 The gRPC call is sent directly to the final endpoint.
-In this model the client is responsible for knowing about available endpoints.
+In this model, the client is responsible for knowing about available endpoints.
 Client-side load balancing is a high-performance solution that eliminates the need for a proxy and additional network hops.

 ## Configure gRPC client-side load balancing